 Vicki Dello Joio during her visit to NJ to lead Qigong for Wild & Wise Women workshop 10/15

 Roger Jahnke, O.M.D. is Director of The Institute of Integral Qigong and Tai Chi (IIQTC).
-Since 2002, I have studied with Roger many times; I certified in the IIQTC 200 hour Teacher Training with him in 2003.
-He is an excellent teacher with long time training and knowledge in Chinese Medicine, Qigong and Tai Chi.
-Roger teaches with a great sense of humor.
+Since 2002, I have studied with Roger many times.
+I certified in the IIQTC 200 hour Teacher Training with Dr. Roger Jahnke at Omega Institute in 2003 and began studying with him in 2002.
+Since then, I have studied with him many more times.
+Roger has been one of my major teachers and mentors.
+He has long time training and knowledge in Chinese Medicine, Qigong and Tai Chi.
+Roger is an excellent instructor who teaches with a great sense of humor.
 We share a passion for making Qigong easy for many people to access.
 Dr. Jahnke is the author of two outstanding and user friendly books: The Healing Promise of Qi and The Healer Within.
 A free newsletter is available through the links below.

 Chungliang Al Huang is Founder of “The Living Tao Foundation.”
 He is referred to as “one of the most original and dynamic Tai Ji teachers.”
 I first met him in the mid 1980’s at an International Trager Conference in Indianapolis where he came to surprise his friend, Dr. Milton Trager.
 For an hour, a room full of people moved together with these two masters.
 I vowed that I would be with Chungliang again, and have since studied with him many times.
 To experience some of the delight that is Chungliang, Google his name and find your way to YouTube and the video called “Ah-Ha.”